-Applicants holding only TEFL/TESOL/TOEFL/CELTA or similar qualifications will not be considered for a teaching position.
+Applicants holding only TEFL/TESOL/TOEFL/CELTA or similar qualifications do not meet these standards.

-Applicants must be qualified to teach the subjects and grade levels indicated in the job vacancy.
-At least 4 years of post-qualification/certification teaching experience in a comparable school is required.
-Strong preference will be given to teachers with teaching experience and training in the relevant IB Programmes (DP/MYP/PYP).
+To apply, you must be qualified to teach the subjects and grade levels indicated in the job vacancy.
+We required at least 4 years of post-qualification/certification teaching experience in a comparable school.
+We have a strong preference for candidates with teaching experience and training in the relevant International Baccalaureate Programmes (DP/MYP/PYP).

 Applicants must be fluent in both written and spoken English.

-- Applications sent in hardcopy format will not be acknowledged nor returned;
+- Applications sent in hardcopy format will not be acknowledged/returned

-Only candidates who are living in the immediate Basel area and who are eligible to work in Switzerland will be considered for substitute/cover teacher and tutor positions.
+We welcome candidates who live in the Basel area and who are eligible to work in Switzerland for substitute/cover teacher and tutor positions.

-ISB accepts applications year-round for qualified and experienced teachers who would be available to substitute teach.
-Substitute/cover teachers are required to hold the same teacher qualifications and certifications as those listed teacher positions.
-Specific postings are not advertised for these positions.
+While we do not advertise these positions, we welcome applications year-round from qualified and experienced teachers who are available to substitute teach.
+They are required to hold the same teacher qualifications and certifications as those listed for teacher positions.

-Please note that substitute/cover teachers are employed when and if required by ISB and according to the availability of the individual.
-ISB cannot guarantee assignment nor a minimum of annual working hours for substitute/cover teachers.
+Substitute/cover teachers are employed by International School Basel according to demand and availability.
+We do not guarantee assignment or a minimum of annual working hours for substitute/cover teachers.

-In line with the school’s Child Protection Policy, ISB implements safe recruitment procedures to ensure that all members of the teaching and non-teaching staff at the school, including part-time staff, cover staff, and student activities instructors, such as musicians and sports coaches, are subject to police clearance and/or criminal background checks.
+In line with the school’s Child Protection Policy and Code of Conduct, we implement safe recruitment procedures to ensure that all members of the teaching and non-teaching staff at the school, including part-time staff, cover staff, and student activities instructors, such as musicians and sports coaches, are subject to police clearance and/or criminal background checks.

 References and background checks are conducted on all successful applicants.

-International School Basel (ISB) will never ask or require candidates to send money for application fees, interview fees, visas, plane tickets or other costs associated with recruitment.
-Candidates who have applied for a position at ISB will not be asked for information related to bank accounts or other private information.
-If you have been asked by someone you think may be representing ISB or another international school to send money to cover such costs, you may be the target of an elaborate scam.
+International School Basel will never ask or require candidates to send money for application fees, interview fees, visas, plane tickets or other costs associated with recruitment.
+Candidates who have applied for a position at International School Basel will not be asked for information related to bank accounts or other private information.
+If you have been asked by someone you think may be representing International School Basel or another international school to send money to cover such costs, you may be the target of an elaborate scam.
 Several good international schools have recently had their web sites cloned, and candidates have been asked to send large amounts of money.
-All candidates are urged to be diligent in investigating potential schools during the recruiting process and prior to signing a contract.
+All candidates are urged to be diligent in investigating potential schools during the recruiting process and before signing a contract.
 Use extreme caution if you have been asked for money or private information.